monome/docs/grid/studies/seamstress/index.md

 end
 ```

-Each 'step' could of course do something much more exciting -- animate robot arms, set off fireworks, etc. For now, we'll have to settle for generating MIDI notes.
+Each 'step' could of course do something much more exciting -- animate robot arms, set off fireworks, etc. For now, we'll have to settle for generating MIDI notes and drawing colorful circles (though, they're much more fun than plain white text).

 ### 3.4 MIDI {#midi}